JamBrain/DairyBox/readme.md

 http://192.168.48.48/phpmyadmin/ - Login: **root**  Password: **root**

 ## Public Server
 By default, your DairyBox can only be accessed locally.
-To access it from another machine or device on yoru network, you need to enable the Public Server.
+To access it from another machine or device on your network, you need to enable the Public Server.

 To do this, remove the # in front of the `"public_network"` line in your **Vagrantfile** (`/Vagrantfile`).